What Are FAST Goals? The 4-Element Personal Goal Framework

 Days 61-90: Reviewing, Adjusting, and Building Habits

-- Conduct a personal SWOT analysis (Strengths, Weaknesses, Opportunities, Threats)
+- Conduct a personal SWOT analysis (Strengths, Weaknesses, Opportunities, Threats) on each active goal

 - Connect daily habits more firmly to your objectives